The phenomenon of "self-identifying" isn't a laughing matter. Consider where identity comes from and why our youth can't find it.

 The first component of your personal identity is your body.

 A Thomist here at Benedictine College likes to ask his class what he is holding in his hand.
 He points out that you could call it a “hard-shelled petroleum-based product,” but that it makes more sense to name the thing by what it does and call it a marker.

 John Paul II’s entire “theology of the body” does the same thing.
 “The body reveals the person,” he says, “in its masculinity and femininity,” and “a precise awareness of the nuptial meaning of the body, of its generative meaning, is necessary.”

 But Gen Z has grown up in a world where the “nuptial meaning” of the body is not clear at all.
 Its generative powers are, more often than not, intentionally thwarted.
-It has gotten so that even women at a Women’s March can’t define what a woman is.
+It has gotten so that even women at a Women’s March can’t

 Second, your identity comes from your family.